-Truckers are the eyes and ears of our nation's highways.
-Victims forced into sexual slavery need your help.
-If you see a minor working the lot or suspect pimp control, call 1-888-3737-888 and report what you know.
+Truckers are the eyes and the ears of our nation's Make the Call, Save Lives. highways and are already making calls that are saving lives.
+If you see a minor working any of those areas or suspect pimp control, call the national hotline and report your tip.